 For this exercise, we embedded a mechanism into a Word file that accessed our company-managed server when opened.

 If an employee opened the attachment, the file accessed the server and logged a unique ID hidden in the document.
+By checking the output log, we were able to identify which employees had opened the file.

 Unfortunately, a few employees did open the attachment during this exercise.